The Bayesian Origin of the Probability Weighting Function in Human Representation of Probabilities: A general Bayesian framework for perceived probability

+Across the encoding-based accounts reviewed in Section~\ref{sec:related-work}, models differ in their choice of encoding function and prior, but share a common structure: probabilities are encoded into a noisy internal signal, and a perceived probability is decoded from this signal.
+We make this shared structure explicit by formalizing it as a single Bayesian encoding–decoding framework.
+Within this framework, the existing accounts, including BLO, regression-based, log-odds-based, and efficient-coding models, correspond to particular choices of two ingredients: the encoding function $F$ and the prior $P_{\text{prior}}$.
+This unification will allow us in Section~\ref{sec:framework-decomposition} to derive analytical predictions that distinguish the existing accounts and to identify a key empirical signature (a U-shaped allocation of encoding precision) that any successful account must satisfy.

-where $F : [0,1] \rightarrow \overline{\mathbb{R}}$ is a general, strictly monotone increasing and smooth function. $m$ represents the neural population code for $p$ in the brain.
-The slope of $F(p)$ is the encoding precision, with Fisher Information (FI) $\mathcal{J}(p) = (F'(p))^2/\sigma^2$ , i.e., greater slope of $F$ indicates greater encoding precision.
-Following \cite{hahn2024unifying}, we refer to $\sqrt{\mathcal{J}(p)}$ as the \textit{(encoding) resources} allocated to $p$.
-Given $m$ and a prior distribution $P_{prior}(p)$, Bayesian inference yields a posterior $P(p | m)$.
-We assume that a point estimate $\hat{p}(m)$ is derived as the posterior mean, which minimizes the Bayes risk for the mean-squared loss function.
-The model’s behavior is therefore governed by the encoding $F$ and the prior $P_{\text{prior}}$, both of which we will infer from behavioral data.
+Formally, during the encoding phase, the stimulus $p$ is encoded into a noisy internal signal $m$, modeled as a one-dimensional transformation with additive Gaussian noise: where $F : [0,1] \rightarrow \overline{\mathbb{R}}$ is strictly monotone increasing and smooth.
+We interpret $m$ as an abstract representation of the neural code for probability.
+The slope of $F$ at $p$ determines how distinguishable nearby probability values are after encoding: a steeper $F$ stretches a small interval around $p$ into a wider range of $m$ values, making them more separable despite the noise.
+This is captured by the Fisher Information $\mathcal{J}(p) = (F'(p))^2/\sigma^2$.
+Following \cite{hahn2024unifying}, we will refer to $\sqrt{\mathcal{J}(p)}$ as the \textbf{encoding resources} allocated to $p$.

+During the decoding phase, given $m$ and a prior distribution $P_{\text{prior}}(p)$, Bayesian inference yields a posterior $P(p \mid m)$.
+We assume the decision-maker derives a point estimate $\hat{p}(m)$ as the posterior mean, which minimizes the Bayes risk for the mean-squared loss function.